Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Learning the Error Profile Attached to a Cycle

-were the higher-order terms (h.o.) are dictated by the Baker-Campbell-Hausdorf formula \cite{BCH}, and are negligible to a good approximation for small enough integer $K$.
-Notice through \cref{eq:phase_comm_exp} that $\exp \left(\Lambda_H^{(0)} \right)$ is the component of $\mc E_H$ that commutes with $C_H$.
-Therefore, \Cref{eq:comm_build} essentially states that by folding the noisy cycle $\mc E_H \circ C_H$, we effectively evolve the component of $\mc E_H$ that commutes with $C_H$.
+In other words, up to second-order corrections, the Lindbladian of the echoed transformation $\Lambda_{\echo}$ is the period $c$ times the component of the Lindbladian that commutes with the hard cycle $C_{\hard}$.
+Therefore, \cref{eq:comm_build} essentially states that by folding the noisy cycle $\mc E_\hard \circ C_\hard$, we effectively evolve the component of $\mc E_\hard$ that commutes with $C_\hard$.
 This often consists of the only substantial error component.
-Indeed, $\mc E_H \circ C_H = C_H \circ \mc E_H$ is usually a good approximation if the hard cycle of interest $C_H$ consists of a round of parallel pulses, since weak non-commuting noise components are expected to be echoed out by the drive, similarly as in \cref{eq:comm_build}.

-By performing CER sequences on folded hard cycles $(\mc E_H \circ C_H)^x$ where $C_H^x = C_H$, we effectively get an experiment to obtain the following fidelities using \cref{eq:comm_build}.
+Indeed, $\mc E_\hard \circ C_\hard = C_\hard \circ \mc E_\hard$ is usually a good approximation if the hard cycle of interest $C_\hard$ consists of a round of parallel pulses, since weak non-commuting noise components are expected to be echoed out by the drive, similarly as in \cref{eq:comm_build}. } { By performing CER sequences on folded hard cycles $(\mc E_\hard \circ C_\hard)^x$ where $C_\hard^x = C_\hard$, we effectively get an experiment to obtain the following fidelities using \cref{eq:comm_build}.